|

 and nannos, "dwarf," which could allude to a dwarfism

-of species due to its mountain habitat (ref. genus Oreonana)
+of species due to its mountain habitat.
+The genus Oreonana was published by Willis Linn Jepson in 1923.

-- origanifo'lia: with leaves like those of marjorum or Origanum
+origanifo'lia: with leaves like those of marjorum or Origanum majorana.

 name, origanon, oreiganon, origanos, oreiganos,